-The U.S. Department of State is no longer accepting applications for Cohort Six.
-The next application submission time frame is projected for Spring, 2020, for Cohort Seven; Class of 2021.
+The U.S. Department of State is no longer accepting applications for cohort six.
+The next application submission time frame is projected for Spring of 2020 for cohort seven (Class of 2021).

 This program aims to serve America’s veterans and separating service members’ transition to diplomacy and development careers through a yearlong paid professional fellowship at State.
 Fellows are exposed to career opportunities, gain valuable skills for working in the public or private sector, and receive mentoring from experienced professionals and support from other high achieving fellows.

 -VIP Fellowships are open to U.S. Armed Forces Veterans and Transitioning U.S. Military who are honorably discharged and have completed a Master’s degree program or higher in the preferred fields of International Business, International Relations/Affairs, Political Science, Public Policy, Public Administration, Global Affairs, or a related field within two years of the application submission dates.